-Select this option if you want to search for updates of the features

-Search for new features to install

-Select this option if you want to install new features from existing o available.
+Select this option if you want to search for updates of the features Select this option if you want to install Select this option if you want to install new features from existing of available.
 You can add new update site URLs to the search.